-The Applicant proposes to subdivide a 3.7-acre parcel into 19 parcels (ten parcels for townhouses and nine single-family parcels).
-The proposed project also includes development of a one-acre public bluff-top park, development of the ten townhouses, a new cul-de-sac road, ten public parking spaces, and related improvements on a vacant lot located at 2900 Shell Beach Road in the South Palisades Planning Area of the City of Pismo Beach, in San Luis Obispo County.
-The Project site is on a bluff-top situated between an existing residential subdivision and an undeveloped parcel.
+The Applicant proposes to subdivide an undeveloped 3.7-acre blufftop parcel into 19 parcels (ten townhouse parcels nearest Shell Beach Road and nine single-family parcels nearest the bluff edge).
+The proposed project also includes development (and dedication to the City) of a one-acre public blufftop park, development of ten townhouses on the townhouse parcels, a new cul-de-sac road with ten public parking spaces (also dedicated to the City), and related improvements on a vacant lot located at 2900 Shell Beach Road in the South Palisades Planning Area of the City of Pismo Beach, in San Luis Obispo County.
+The project site is located seaward of Shell Beach Road on a blufftop situated between an existing ten-unit residential subdivision upcoast and a large-lot single-family residential compound property downcoast.

-On January 7, 2015, the Commission found that the City's action approving the subdivision and associated development raised a substantial issue of conformance with the City's LCP and took jurisdiction over the CDP application.
-Specifically, there were questions raised regarding the project's impact on views from Highway 101 and Shell Beach Road, as well as the proposed density as compared to other subdivisions in the surrounding area.
+On January 7, 2015, the Commission found that the City's action approving the subdivision and associated development raised a substantial issue of conformance with the City's Local Coastal Program (LCP) and took jurisdiction over the coastal development permit (CDP) application.
+The primary issues identified at that time were the project's impact on views from Highway 101 and Shell Beach Road, and related, the proposed project's density, including as compared to surrounding development.

-As currently proposed, the project is inconsistent with the City of Pismo Beach Local Coastal Program (LCP) and Coastal Act policies related primarily to public access and recreation, visual resource protection, public services, and hazards.
-The project is for the subdivision of a vacant parcel that does not have significant site constraints, which provides the Applicant maximum flexibility to address these critical resource issues.
+As currently proposed, the project is inconsistent with the City of Pismo Beach LCP and Coastal Act policies related primarily to public access and recreation, visual resource protection, public services, and hazards.
+The project proposes subdivision of an undeveloped parcel that does not have significant site constraints, which provides the Applicant maximum flexibility to address these critical coastal resource issues.
 As detailed in the findings below, the recommended conditions are necessary to address the requirements of the LCP and the Coastal Act while still allowing for reasonable residential development of the project site.

-With respect to public access and recreation, both the LCP and Coastal Act require new development to maximize access to coastal resources and provide for recreational opportunities.
+With respect to public access and recreation, both the LCP and Coastal Act require new development to maximize access to coastal resources and provide for maximum public recreational access opportunities overall.
 Public access includes both lateral and vertical access along the coast, as well as adequate parking and access signage.
-The project includes a bluff-top park that provides lateral access to coastal resources, but does not provide vertical access to the sandy beach below the bluff as required by the LCP and the Coastal Act.
-Additionally, the project does not provide adequate parking on only one side of the street, while all other roads in the area provide parking on both sides of the street.
-No public access signage is proposed for the project.
-Thus, Staff recommends a special condition to require the development and implementation of a Public Access Management Plan that includes a vertical accessway to the beach, widening of the proposed road to allow public parking on both sides of the road, public access signage, and other public access amenities.
+The project includes a blufftop park that provides lateral access, but does not ensure adequate and continued vertical access to the sandy beach below the bluff as required by the LCP and the Coastal Act.
+Additionally, the project provides only minimal public parking, limiting such parking to only one side of the street in defined cutout areas.
+Public parking in the area is known to be in deficit, and the Applicant has a blank slate with which to address such concerns.
+All other roads in the area provide parking on both sides of the street, and there is no Coastal Act/LCP reason to suggest that that is not also appropriate here, including inasmuch as there are existing coastal access facilities along the bluff, and these will be improved with the project, and adequate parking is critical at this location.
+Similarly, no public access signage is proposed for the project, which will make it more difficult for the public to navigate and access the coast at this site.
+Thus, Staff recommends special conditions to require additional parking, signage, a stairway to the beach, and related access development, as well as a Public Access Management Plan that will guide public access management at the site.